DanielZuleta/climate-suitability-tree-growth/README.md

 **Steps & file description:**

-(1) Download most updated data: This article is entirely based on published data that are available for free and public download; no new data was used in this study.
+(1) Download the most updated data: This article is entirely based on published data that are available for free and public download; no new data was used in this study.
 See: Data availability statement section in the paper.

 (2) run "get_distribution_models.R" to fit distribution models for each species .